dufourgilles/file-stream-rotator/README.md

 ## Purpose

 To provide an automated rotation of Express/Connect logs or anything else that writes to a file on a regular basis that needs to be rotated based on date, a size limit or combination and remove old log files based on count or elapsed days.
+This fork of File-Stream-Rotator adds an option to call a rotate async function at rotation time.
+No other rotation can occur until this promise does complete.
+During the promise run, logs are written in new current file.
+The current file size can therefore go higher than the max if the rotate function call takes too much time.
+This option is useful if you want to compress the file on rotation.

 ## Install